Skip to main content

 Build up

-The SRF has been built up over a period of 8 years (2016-2023) and, as of July 2023, the SRF stands at approximately €77.6 billion.
-The target size of the SRF is set as at least 1% of the amount of covered deposits of credit institutions in all 21 Banking Union countries by the end of this year (2023).
+The SRF has been built up over a period of 8 years (2016-2023) and, reached its target level of at least 1% of the amount of covered deposits of credit institutions in all 21 Banking Union countries at the end of 2023.

 Going forward